RhysU/c99sh/README.md

     }

 to produce the output one expects provided [c99sh](c99sh) is in the path.
-You may also run `c99sh foo.c` to execute some `foo.c` lacking the shebang lang.
+You may also run `c99sh foo.c` to execute some `foo.c` lacking the shebang line.

 Control files can supply compilation and linking flags, preprocessor directives like `#include`, and